intelsdi-x/snap/examples/README.md

 limitations under the License.
 -->

-# Pulse Examples
+# snap Examples

-This folder contains examples of using Pulse.
+This folder contains examples of using snap.
 Each folder contains a README.md which explains the examples.

 ### Example list